 – RSRQ-Range

 The IE RSRQ-Range specifies the value range used in RSRQ measurements and thresholds.
-Integer value for RSRQ measurements is according to mapping table in TS 38.133 [14].
+For measurements, integer value for RSRQ measurements is according to mapping table in TS 38.133 [14].
+For thresholds, the actual value is (IE value – 87) / 2 dB.

 RSRQ-Range information element